julianbaffy/wp2-coursepage/README.md

 2. Deploy by pushing the commit to GitHub (the site will be automatically deployed via Vercel).
 Locally run `npm run dev`.

+To add a new, empty course, you have to save any file in it (e. g. just 'empty.html') because the Script runs in build but GitHub does not push empty directories.
+The file won't be displayed.

 ## Adding new Pygames and Courses
 1. Add a new directory to static/pygames/ and follow the strict naming convention: </br>
   ```